 - Oxygene for Delphi Developers

-- Work with Oxygene in Fire on Mac
+- Work with Oxygene in Fire or Water on Mac and Windows

 - Work with Oxygene in Visual Studio on Windows

 - The four Platforms — .NET, Java/Android, Cocoa and Island

 - Elements RTL — An optional cross-platform base library

 - EUnit — a cross-platform unit testing framework